technologiesoutcomes/assignments/assignment9/README.md

    * Why are immutable deployments preferred over mutable deployments?
    * What analogy is generally used to describe mutable and immutable deployments?
    * What do you understand by the concept of a Golden Image?
+Applications running in an Auto Scaling Group with a custom AMI are deployed by creating a launch configuration that specifies the AMI, instance type, and other configuration settings.
+The Auto Scaling Group then launches instances based on this configuration, automatically scaling up or down based on demand.
+These instances are maintained by updating the AMI with any necessary changes, creating a new launch configuration, and rolling out the new configuration to the Auto Scaling Group.

+Immutable deployments are preferred over mutable deployments because they eliminate the risk of configuration drift and ensure that all instances are identical.
+In a mutable deployment, changes made to one instance can cause inconsistencies between instances, leading to unpredictable behavior and potential downtime.
+Immutable deployments also make it easier to roll back changes by simply launching instances from a previous version of the AMI.

+The analogy generally used to describe mutable and immutable deployments is that of a snowflake versus a snowball.
+A snowflake is unique and fragile, while a snowball is uniform and robust.
+Similarly, mutable deployments are unique and fragile due to their configuration drift, while immutable deployments are uniform and robust.

+The concept of a Golden Image refers to a pre-configured and optimized image of an operating system or application that can be used as a base for creating new instances.
+This image includes all necessary software, patches, and configurations, and is designed to be easily replicated and deployed across multiple environments.
+The Golden Image ensures consistency across instances and simplifies the deployment process by eliminating the need for manual configuration

 2. Imagine on your first week at a job your boss gave you the following GitHub repository to study and work on;